-The cost of living is 12% above the national average, and the median home price is $269,000.
+The cost of living is 20% above the national average, and the median home price is $305,000.
 The crime rate is below the national average.
 Residents lean to the right politically, and 63% of them are age 45 or better.
 Thirty five percent have at least a four year college degree.
-Flagler Beach has grown by 25% within the last decade or so.
+Flagler Beach has grown by 25% within the last decade or two.
 Racial diversity is minimal.

 The Intracoastal Waterway (ICW) flows along most of the west side of town.
 On the east side, six miles of pretty beaches await.
 Toward the north, some houses have views of both the ICW and the Atlantic Ocean.
 Boating, fishing and all kinds of other water recreation are a way of life here.
-The actual beach itself is usually quiet, and parts of it are dog friendly.
+The actual beach itself is usually quiet, and parts of it welcome dogs and their humans.

 From December through March, Right Whales migrate to Flagler Beach, and mother whales and their calves are seen playing as close as a quarter mile from the shoreline.
 From April to September, three species of sea turtles nest on the beach.
 This town is also a great spot for birdwatchers, with 200 bird species, including osprey and great blue heron, making their home here.

 With primarily mom and pop restaurants and retailers, Flagler Beach exudes an Old Florida small town ambiance.
 It is well-kept and clean.
 Thanks to a moratorium, tall buildings are few, and most structures come in pastel blues, oranges and greens.
 Businesses that line scenic route A1A, which runs along the east side of town, are just a few steps from the beach.